Objects in your sky: Planets

 |

-Mercury recently passed in front of the Sun at inferior solar conjunction.
-From Maple Ridge, it is not observable – it will reach its highest point in the sky during daytime and is 9° below the horizon at dawn.
+Mercury is visible as an evening object, having recently passed greatest elongation east.
+From Maple Ridge, however, it is not observable – it will reach its highest point in the sky during daytime and is no higher than 0° above the horizon at dusk.

 |